 injury to, illness or death of, any person,

-which occurs or arises in connection with any act or omission of the Operator or any Operator Party in connection with this Agreement or the Project;
+in each case which occurs or arises from or in connection with any breach by the Operator of any Project Document or any negligent, reckless, criminal or fraudulent act or omissions, wilful breach or wilful misconduct of the Operator or any Operator Party in connection with this Agreement or the Project; or

-a negligent, reckless, wilful or unlawful act or omission of the Operator or an Operator Party in connection with this Agreement or the Project;
+a negligent, reckless, criminal or fraudulent act or omission, wilful breach, wilful misconduct or unlawful act or omission, in each case of the Operator or an Operator Party in connection with this Agreement or the Project.

-the exercise of any Intellectual Property or other rights licensed or granted in accordance with this Agreement, including any Claim that any act in relation to the Specified Material, Background Intellectual Property or Project Intellectual Property infringes the Intellectual Property of any third party;

-a breach by the Operator of any obligation under this Agreement; or

-a breach of any representation or warranty given by the Operator under this Agreement.

-The Operator's liability to indemnify those indemnified under this clause 30.1 will be reduced proportionally to the extent that any negligent, reckless, wilful or unlawful act or omission on the part of those indemnified directly caused the relevant Loss.
+The Operator's liability to indemnify those indemnified under this clause 25.1 and under clause 28.5 will be reduced proportionally to the extent that any negligent, reckless, wilful or unlawful act or omission or breach of this Agreement on the part of those indemnified directly caused or contributed to the relevant Loss and to the extent that those indemnified fail to take reasonable steps to mitigate any Loss any of them sustain as a result of the matters which are the subject matter of those indemnities.

-The right of those indemnified to be indemnified under this clause 30.1 is in addition to, and not exclusive of, any other right, power, or remedy provided by Law, but those indemnified are not entitled to be compensated in excess of the amount of the relevant Loss.
+The right of those indemnified to be indemnified under this clause 25.1 and under clause 28.5 is in addition to, and not exclusive of, any other right, power, or remedy provided by Law, but those indemnified are not entitled to be compensated in excess of the amount of the relevant Loss.

-Limitation of liability
+Consequential Loss and Limitation of liability

 Neither party is liable to the other party under this Agreement, at Law or otherwise for any:

-indirect or consequential loss or damage of any kind;
+indirect or consequential loss or damage of any kind including indirect and consequential financial or economic loss;

-loss of profit, loss of revenue, loss of use, loss of production or loss of goodwill or loss of property;
+loss of profit, loss of revenue, loss of use, loss of production or loss of goodwill or loss of property; or

-business interruption; or
+business interruption,

-indirect and consequential financial or economic loss of any kind,

-suffered by the other party however arising due to any causes including the default or sole or concurrent negligence of a party, or its Associates, and whether or not foreseeable at the Signing Date.
+in each case suffered by the other party however arising due to any causes including the default or sole or concurrent negligence of a party, or its Associates, and whether or not foreseeable at the Signing Date.

-Subject to clause 30.2(c) to the extent permitted by Law:
+Subject to clauses 25.2(a) and 25.2(c) to the extent permitted by Law:

 the Commonwealth's Liability arising from or in connection with this Agreement is limited to: